 Wetterhorn is the first mountain that I want to share with you.
 Look at that almost 90-degree incline!
 You can see this mountain from Grindelwald.
 Its shape and size make it look like a titan rising from the ground.

 From Grindelwald, we can take a cable car to Mannlichen to see the mountains shown in the image above.
 There, in Mannlichen, we can see the Eiger, Monch, and Jungfrau facing south.

 Mannlichen is also accessible from Wengen.
-The travel time from Wengen to Mannlichen is much shorter compared if you’re coming from Grindelwald.
+The travel time from Wengen to Mannlichen is much shorter than if you’re coming from Grindelwald.

 This section will not pass without mentioning Matterhorn.
-Yes, it is the icon of Switzerland, present in the logo of the ever delicious Toblerone chocolate.
-It’s just funny that I did not immediately recognize Matterhorn on Toblerone’s logo (even if I’ve eaten Toblerone hundreds of times already).
+It is the icon of Switzerland, present in the logo of the ever-delicious Toblerone chocolate.
+It’s funny that I did not immediately recognize Matterhorn on Toblerone’s logo (even if I’ve eaten it hundreds of times already).